AriFordsham/GHCWiki/phabricator.md

 [ Phabricator](http://phabricator.org) (AKA "Phab") is a suite of tools for software development, initially developed by Facebook.
 It consists of a suite of applications which are useful for the entire software development lifecycle, but for GHC specifically, **Phabricator is a code review tool**, and we use it to read and accept patches from contributors - both new ones, and existing ones.

+**Note**: Phabricator is *not* required for GHC committers.
+If you have commit access, you're free to push patches directly.
+But do feel free to post reviews for things you're working on - it generally will only help your work.

 ## Signing up